gayatrig19/the-unplugged-club/README.md

 - Each page passes accessibility test with no error for:
      - contrast
-     - aria- labels for users who use screen-readers
+     - aria- labels for users who use screen-readers.
-     - alternative text as a function for screen readers or in events if the images doesn't load
+     - alternative text as a function for screen readers or in events if the images doesn't load.
-     - structural elements: for users of assistive technology as well as visual and semantic meaning
+     - structural elements: for users of assistive technology as well as visual and semantic meaning.
-     - language of the document for screen readers
+     - language of the document for screen readers.

 - Accessibility Test result for each page is as follows:
    1. [Home Page Result](assets/images/readme/home_accessibility.png)